Store Kongensgade 23: Site history, 16891837

 Johan Christian West and Maren Schou Grønlund (1779–1853) were married in 1796.
 Maren was the daughter of underfoged Anders Grønlund in Hof- og Stadsretten and Birgitte Grønlund (née Aistrup).
 Her father had supported Bertel Thorvaldsen's family economically.
 Johan Christian West's brother was a close friend of Bertel Thorvaldsen before Thorvaldsen moved to Rome.
-Thorvaldsen has created two drawings of Johan and Maren West.
+Thorvaldsen created two drawings of Johan and Maren West.
 They are now in the collection of the Thorvaldsen Museum.
 The sister Marie Magrethe Hilker (née West) was the mother of artist Georg Hilker.